veganstraightedge/dang/README.md

 bundle
 ```

-This task will install any missing dependencies, run the tests/specs, and generate the RDoc.
+This will install any missing dependencies.

 ## Authors